About music noise and the Outdoor Activation Policy

 This page's guidance helps businesses that have modified "normal operations" to open in accordance with COVIDSafe measures.
 These are venues now operating outside and playing amplified live or recorded music.
 “Normal operations” means the normal operation of a venue before the first State of Emergency Declaration on 16 March 2020.

-For the purpose of SEPP N-2, EPA considers as 'outdoor venues' those that play music outdoors while open in accordance with COVIDSafe measures.
-SEPP N-2 defines 'noise-sensitive areas' as places where people reside and sleep.
-This includes:
+To support the outdoor activation policy, EPA considers as 'outdoor venues' those that play music outdoors while open in accordance with COVIDSafe measures.

 - hospital wards